zwacky/wicki-io/content/posts/2022-03-cls-with-lazy-loading-components/index.md

 ## Solutions

 We need to be in full control of what to display to the user at what time.
-That's why we need to know the following:
+With duality in mind, we need to know the following:
 * are API requests still loading?
-* are async components (aka lazy loadable) components still loading?
+* are async components components still loading?

-If we check for these two things, we won't run into hidden CLS.

 A skeleton loader is an ideal way to wait until both, API requests and async components, are ready.